Package 'archeofrag'

 Details

-This function returns a value reflecting the robustness of the distinction between two layers (or any other relevant archaeological spatial unit).
+This function returns a value reflecting the robustness of the distinction between two spatial units (layers or any other relevant archaeological spatial unit).
 The admixture value is computed as:

 1 - cohesion(layer 1) - cohesion(layer 2)

-The admixture of two layers is equal to the cohesion of a virtual third layer, which is defined by the fragments and the connection relationships intersecting the two layers.
-Results range in [0;1] with 0 for two completely independent layers and values towards 1 as the robustness of the boundary between the two layers is lower.
+The admixture of two spatial units is equal to the cohesion of a virtual third unit, which is defined by the fragments and the connection relationships intersecting the two spatial units.
+Results range in [0;1] with 0 for two completely independent spatial units and values towards 1 as the robustness of the boundary between the two spatial units is lower.
 As it appears, this function calls the frag.layers.cohesion function.

-An error message is displayed if the vertex "layer" attribute has less than two layers.
+An error message is displayed if the vertex "layer" attribute has less than two values.

 Value

-A numeric vector with the admixture of each pair of layers.
+A numeric vector with the admixture of each pair of spatial units.

 Author(s)